 Remember, Onsens are a place for reflection, relaxation and contemplation.
 Take advantage of the peace and quiet, help your aches and pains and enjoy your experience.

-To book a beyond ordinary ski/board experience to Japan including flights, transfers, accommodation, lift passes and activities call the Ski Travel Experts at travel&co.
+To book a ski/board holiday to Japan including flights, transfers, accommodation, lift passes and activities call the expert Ski Travel Consultants at travel&co.

 NZ Toll-Free: 0800 555 035 or click here for our latest offers